daisynadauld/Grocery-List/README.md

 # Grocery-List
-This Java program take's a users input for a recipe, and generates a shopping list with the appropriate amounts of ingredients based on the number of people that need to be fed.
+This Java program takes a users input for a recipe, and generates a shopping list with the appropriate amounts of ingredients based on the number of people that need to be fed.
 # Overview

 This program was used as my own introduction to Java.
 I learned a lot about the structure and nuances of this language through creating this program.